THE

 The critical distinction between freedom and liberty is a primary premise to this argument: the synonymous use of the terms has allowed an exaggerated focus on individual freedom over the security of equal rights for all, serving an ideological purpose to obscure the rightful limitations on individual freedom.

 "The world has never had a good definition of the word liberty, and the American people, just now, are much in want of one.
 We all declare for liberty, but in using the same word we do not all mean the same thing...The shepherd drives the wolf from the sheep's throat, for which the sheep thanks the shepherd as a liberator, while the wolf denounces him for the same act, as the destroyer of liberty...Plainly, the sheep and the wolf are not agreed upon a definition of the word liberty...Here are two, not only different, but incompatible things, called by the same name, liberty..."
-(Abraham Lincoln; Baltimore, April 18, 1864).
+(Abraham Lincoln; Baltimore, April 18, 1864) (Emphasis added).

 Nobel laureate F.A.
 Hayek, in his book, The Constitution of Liberty, 1960, quotes the above passage from President Lincoln.
 Then he writes: